Thenlie/readme-generator/README.md

   A simple NodeJS program that generates a professional README markdown file based on user input.
 Use this to create a full README or a template to get you started.
 Even this README was made with the program!

-  Made during the U of U full stack flex coding bootcamp.
+  Made during the U of U full stack flex coding bootcamp with [inquirer](https://github.com/SBoudrias/Inquirer.js) and [node.js](https://nodejs.org/en/).

   ## Table of Contents